supl/scalardl101/README.md

 # Introduction
-This CLI is used in the crab supply chain.
+This CLI is used to record my daily expenses.
-A crab denoted by `id` will be checked by fishers, cooperatives, sellers, ...etc.
-The checked results can be committed into the ledger.
-All check history of a crab can be traced.

 # Setup
 This CLI needs a Scalar DL network to work.
 Start a local Scalar DL network by running